The Bounder: Production

-The Bounder was specifically written by Eric Chappell for Peter Bowles to play the lead role.
+In 1981, following the transmission of the third series of Only When I Laugh, Peter Bowles informed Yorkshire Television, who produced the sitcom, that he would only sign on to do a fourth run if he was given his own series.
+The Bounder was specifically written by Eric Chappell for Bowles to play the lead role.
 The pair had first worked together on a 1977 episode of Rising Damp and then the four series of Only When I Laugh which aired between 1979 and 1982.

+The series co-starred George Cole, then well known for playing Arthur Daley in the comedy-drama series Minder, which was concurrently in production at the time.
+This sitcom marked Cole's return to the format after a three-year gap, after previously starring as troubled writer Gordon Maple in Don't Forget to Write!

 Chappell told the Reading Evening Post in 1982, "Peter played the part [in Rising Damp] with such flamboyancy and style.
 It was the first time I had seen him in situation comedy and he did it so beautifully.
 He was a natural choice to play Archie Glover [in] Only When I Laugh.
 And, after watching his performance in the hospital comedy, I thought it would be marvellous to create a likeable rogue who had all the qualities we had seen conveyed by Peter."

 Bowles aired his delight at the series to the Reading Evening Post, "It's the first time I have had a series written for me, and I'm thrilled and very enthusiastic about it.
 I'm also delighted to be working with George Cole for the first time.
 He is a master of comedy character roles."

+The series was cancelled after two series, however less than a year after its cancellation, in 1984 a US pilot was produced by CBS which starred Michael McKeown as Howard, Jeannette Arnette as his sister Bonnie, Richard Masur as her husband Charles and Francine Tacker as Laura.
+However, the pilot was not picked up and a full series was not commissioned.

+Home media

+The first series only was released on VHS and DVD in the US on 16 September 2003 by BFS Entertainment.
+The complete series was subsequently released in the UK on DVD by Network on 20 August 2007.
+The series was also later distributed in Australia by Time Life where it was released in 2010.